Rsantct/pe.audio.sys/README.md

 Regarding room correction EQ, you can use both IIR (parametric correction) or FIR (impulse correction).

-FIR DRC is supported under a reserver convolver stage on Brutefir.
+FIR DRC is supported under a reserved convolver stage on Brutefir.

 IIR DRC can be implemented through by the provided Ecasound add-on script, then bypassing the convolver stage above.